-It’s not really considered a Christmas biscuit or Weihnachtskekse as such, but it is a biscuit associated with the Christmas season (I’m not going to try and explain that).
+The various types of Spekulatius are not really considered a Christmas biscuit (Weihnachtskekse) as such, but they are associated with the Christmas season.

-3. There’s commonly a hole somewhere in the biscuit, often as an integral part of the picture illustrated on the surface.
+- A hole normally appears somewhere in the biscuit, often as an integral part of the picture illustrated on the surface.